tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: Alerts and any other record types are not handshake messages and are not included in the hash computations.
 Also, HelloRequest messages are omitted from handshake hashes.

-###  Client Certificate

-When this message will be sent:

-> This message is the first handshake message the client can send after receiving the server's Finished This message is only sent if the server requests a certificate.
-If no suitable certificate is available, the client MUST send a certificate message containing no certificates.
-That is, the certificate_list structure has a length of zero.
-If the client does not send any certificates, the server MAY at its discretion either continue the handshake without client authentication, or respond with a fatal handshake_failure alert.
-Also, if some aspect of the certificate chain was unacceptable (e.g., it was not signed by a known, trusted CA), the server MAY at its discretion either continue the handshake (considering the client unauthenticated) or send a fatal alert.

-> Client certificates are sent using the Certificate structure defined in
-{{server-certificate}}.

-Meaning of this message:

-> This message conveys the client's certificate chain to the server; the server will use it when verifying the CertificateVerify message (when the client authentication is based on signing) or calculating the premaster secret (for non-ephemeral Diffie- Hellman).
-The certificate MUST be appropriate for the negotiated cipher suite's key exchange algorithm, and any negotiated extensions.

-In particular:

-- The certificate type MUST be X.509v3, unless explicitly negotiated otherwise (e.g., {{RFC5081}}).

-- The end-entity certificate's public key (and associated restrictions) has to be compatible with the certificate types listed in CertificateRequest:

-       Client Cert.
-Type   Certificate Key Type

-       rsa_sign            RSA public key; the certificate MUST allow the key to be used for signing with the signature scheme and hash algorithm that will be employed in the certificate verify message.

-       dss_sign            DSA public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the certificate verify message.

-       ecdsa_sign          ECDSA-capable public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the certificate verify message; the public key
-                           MUST use a curve and point format supported by the server.

-       rsa_fixed_dh        Diffie-Hellman public key; MUST use the same dss_fixed_dh        parameters as server's key.

-       rsa_fixed_ecdh      ECDH-capable public key; MUST use the ecdsa_fixed_ecdh    same curve as the server's key, and MUST use a point format supported by the server.

-- If the certificate_authorities list in the certificate request message was non-empty, one of the certificates in the certificate chain SHOULD be issued by one of the listed CAs.

-- The certificates MUST be signed using an acceptable hash/ signature algorithm pair, as described in {{certificate-request}}.
-Note that this relaxes the constraints on certificate-signing algorithms found in prior versions of TLS.

-Note that, as with the server certificate, there are certificates that use algorithms/algorithm combinations that cannot be currently used with TLS.

-###  Client Certificate Verify

-When this message will be sent:

-> This message is used to provide explicit verification of a client certificate.
-This message is only sent following a client certificate that has signing capability (i.e., all certificates except those containing fixed Diffie-Hellman parameters).
-When sent, it MUST immediately follow the client's Certificate message.
-The contents of the message are computed as described in {{server-certificate-verify}}.

-> The hash and signature algorithms used in the signature MUST be one of those present in the supported_signature_algorithms field of the CertificateRequest message.
-In addition, the hash and signature algorithms MUST be compatible with the key in the client's end-entity certificate.
-RSA keys MAY be used with any permitted hash algorithm, subject to restrictions in the certificate, if any.

-> Because DSA signatures do not contain any secure indication of hash algorithm, there is a risk of hash substitution if multiple hashes may be used with any key.
-Currently, DSA {{DSS}} may only be used with SHA-1.
-Future revisions of DSS {{DSS-3}} are expected to allow the use of other digest algorithms with DSA, as well as guidance as to which digest algorithms should be used with each key size.
-In addition, future revisions of {{RFC3280}} may specify mechanisms for certificates to indicate which digest algorithms are to be used with DSA.

 #  Cryptographic Computations